Dizziness and Imbalance in Children

 This information is intended as a general introduction to this topic.
 As each person is affected differently by balance and dizziness problems, speak with your health care professional for individual advice.

-What is imbalance and dizziness in children?
+What is dizziness and imbalance in children?

+Children with a malfunctioning vestibular system have dizziness and imbalance.
+Many also have developmental delays.
 Vestibular disorders are quite common in children.
 About 1 in 20 children between the ages of 3 and 17 may be affected.
 Girls are slightly more affected than boys.
 Dizziness is more common in older children and teens.

 Causes of dizziness and imbalance in children